-Take a cue from Natalia Dyer and add some bangs to your vintage-inspired shag haircut for extra sex-kitten oomph.
-But be honest with yourself, says Johnson.
+Take a cue from Georgia May Jagger and add some bangs to your vintage-inspired shag haircut for extra sex-kitten oomph.
+But be honest with yourself, says Johnston.
 "If you like to pull your hair up or back, this might not be for you," she says.
 "But if you like having your hair down and tousled and experimenting with products, this could be your next signature look."

 For a shorter curly crop, layers in the front add face-framing volume around your face—and add a touch of lightness to the back.

 For super-full styles, layers are crucial.
 If your length isn't quite enough to make this look happen, replicate it with an awe-inspiring layered crochet wig.